martinez877/coding-repo/tic_tac_toe/README.md

 # Artificial Intelligence unbeatable Tic Tac Toe game using Java

-Game uses minimax algorithm to compute the best move by assigning weights to the nodes based on future paths.
-To further optimize the result, alpha-beta prunning algorithm is also implemented.
+This game uses the minimax algorithm to compute the best move by assigning weights to the nodes based on future paths.

+For the 6x7 board, alpha-beta pruning algorithm is also implemented in order to further optimize the result.